2018 Was Earth's Fourth-Hottest Year On Record, Scientists Say

 Arndt says 2018 "was an exclamation point, I think, on a trend that we're seeing toward more big rain, particularly in the eastern United States."

-In fact, 2018 was the wettest year in the past 35 years.
-Climate scientists say that the higher rainfall is largely due to warming oceans, which causes more evaporation that in turn leads to more rain.
+In fact, 2018 was the wettest year in the last 35 years.
+Climate scientists say that the higher rainfall is largely due to warming oceans, which cause more evaporation that in turn leads to more rain.

-Indeed, the U.S. now has a new record for a single 24-hour downpour: on the Hawaiian island of Kauai on April 14-15, it rained 49.69 inches — about six inches higher than the previous record, set in Texas in 1979.
+Indeed, the U.S. now has a new record for a single 24-hour downpour: On the Hawaiian island of Kauai from April 14 to 15, it rained 49.69 inches — about six inches higher than the previous record, set in Texas in 1979.

 It was also an expensive year for natural disasters.
-The government climate assessment lists all the natural disasters that incurred at least $1 billion in losses.
-Last year was well above average with 14 catastrophes in the U.S. that reached or surpassed the billion-dollar mark.
-These included two Atlantic hurricanes, Michael and Florence, several heavy rain events, and unprecedented fires in the West.
+The government's climate assessment lists all the natural disasters that incurred at least $1 billion in losses.
+Last year was well above average, with 14 catastrophes in the U.S. that reached or surpassed the billion-dollar mark.
+These included two Atlantic hurricanes, Michael and Florence, several heavy rain events and unprecedented fires in the West.

-As for this year, January looked to have turned things around as the "polar vortex" swept down from the Arctic and encased the Midwest and parts of the Northeast in ice, snow and sub-freezing temperatures.
+As for this year, January looked to have turned things around as the polar vortex swept down from the Arctic and encased the Midwest and parts of the Northeast in ice, snow and subfreezing temperatures.
 But it was short-lived, and the rest of the country has been unusually warm, which has kept the national average well above normal for January.